 First, click here to launch a provisioned MSK cluster.
 Note the default AWS region is us-west-2 (Oregon), feel free to select a region you prefer to deploy the environment.

 Click Next at the Create stack page.
 Set the Stack name or modify the default value to customize it to your identity.
 Leave the default Kafka version as is.
-For MSKSecurityGroupId, we recommend to use the default security group in your VPC.
-In the drop-down menu, pick two different subnets, they can be either public or private subnets depending on the network layout of your VPC.
+For Subnet1 and Subnet2, in the drop-down menu, pick two different subnets respectively, they can be either public or private subnets depending on the network layout of your VPC.
+Please note that if you plan to use Amazon MSK Connect later, you should choose private subnets here.
+For MSKSecurityGroupId, we recommend using the default security group in your VPC, if you do not have the default security group, create one on your own before moving forward.
 Leave TLSMutualAuthentication as false and the jumphost instance type and AMI id as default before clicking Next.

 See below sample screen capture for reference.